Tips to support coat change in cats: diet, supplements and care

 If you find grass in a clear puddle of vomit, there is no need to worry.
 Cats cannot digest grass well, but they are happy to eat it because the indigestibility of the grass helps them to remove hairballs and other indigestible material that has collected in their stomachs. to vomit it up again.
 So give your cat access to cat grass, especially during the shedding season.
 For indoor cats, the grass can also be placed in a plant pot in the apartment for this purpose.
 Spider plants are also often offered to cats, but it should be remembered that spider plants absorb more pollutants from the air than many other plants and can therefore be contaminated with household toxins.

-Food intolerances and poisoning
+food intolerances and poisonings

 Contrary to what is portrayed in films and television, dairy products are not always easy on cats' stomachs.
-As much as the animals like to drink a bowl of milk, it can also upset their stomachs.
+As much as the animals like to drink a bowl of milk, it can also be very bad for their stomachs.
 Cats generally cannot tolerate lactose.
 The consequences of eating foods containing lactose are nausea, vomiting and diarrhea.
 If you still want to do something good for your pet now and then, choose lactose-free milk or special cat milk.
 However, milk should not become a permanent part of the diet, as it is very high in calories.

 If you have a dog as well as a cat, you should make sure that the cat does not eat the dog food.
 This may contain ingredients that your cat cannot tolerate and which it will then vomit up.
-In addition, dog food does not contain sufficient amounts of the amino acid taurine, which is essential for cats, and the protein content is too low and the carbohydrate content too high.
+In addition, dog food does not contain enough of the amino acid taurine, which is essential for cats, the protein content is too low and the carbohydrate content too high.
 Constantly feeding dog food will therefore lead to deficiency symptoms in your cat.

 In addition to dog food, cat food itself can also be the cause of vomiting.
 A food allergy or intolerance can occur in very young animals from around 6 months of age.
 These are often accompanied by vomiting, diarrhea or inflammation of the colon.
 The skin is often also affected with itching and inflammation.
 If these symptoms occur, you should consult your veterinarian about a change in diet and an exclusion diet.